Trams in Perth: Electric trams

 These routes, together with other city track resulted in a 37 km network by June 1913.
 At that time there were 53 trams in the fleet: 44 four-wheel single truck cars, and nine larger bogie cars.

 The Beaufort Street lines ran from a terminus at Barrack Square, which connected with the ferry service from Barrack Street Jetty.

 Under the franchise agreement entered into by the Perth Electric Tramways, the Perth City Council was able to take ownership of the tramways upon its expiry.
 However the state government took ownership of the network by passing the Tramways Purchase Act 1912, which cancelled the reversionary rights held by the council.
 The Nedlands line transferred on 29 May 1913, followed by the other lines on 1 July 1913.
-The Osborne Park line that was operated by Town Properties was taken over by the government in December 1914.
+The Osborne Park line that was operated by Town Properties was taken over by the government in December 1914 under the Osborne Park Tramways Purchase Act 1914.

 The tramway network was operated by the Western Australian Government Railways (WAGR) until April 1949 when a separate Western Australian Government Tramways and Ferries department was established.

 As the city expanded so did the tram network with the following openings between 1913 and 1930: